jaredkiptoo/AWS-Cloud-Architecting-Project/README.md

 ## Future Improvements

-- **Use AWS CloudFormation**: Automate infrastructure deployment with Infrastructure as Code.
 - **Implement CI/CD Pipeline**: Use AWS CodePipeline and CodeDeploy for continuous integration and deployment.
 - **Enhance Security with AWS WAF**: Protect the application from common web exploits and attacks.
 - **Optimize Costs**: Explore the use of Reserved Instances or Spot Instances for cost savings.